Zolkin1/drone-autopilot/README.md

 # drone-autopilot
 This repo provides a custom autopilot designed to be run on the Navio2 and Raspberry Pi 3 hardware.
 This is built with the ROS architecture.
 On the drone there are two 9 axis IMU sensors, a GPS, a barometer, 4 ESCs, and 2 servos right now.
 The hardware is subject to change.
 See below for a wiring diagram.

+Long term:
+A custom pcb should be designed with an embedded processor running an RTOS.
+That embedded processor should talk directly to the sensors and run the control and filter algorithms on it.
+For rapid prototyping we are not doing this.

 # Cloning and Building the Repo
 1. Download ROS
     1. This is developed using ROS 1 melodic, and the Navio will be running ROS 1 kinetic.
 The suggested download is ROS melodic.
 Follow the link [here](http://wiki.ros.org/ROS/Installation).
 The only supported development enviroment is Ubuntu.